"Send... more... paramedics."

 - Artistic Licence Biology: Zombies aside, rigor mortis is solely a phenomenon of muscle tissue, hence can't "start in the brain" as the first film claims.
 Livor mortis, yes, rigor no.

-- Barbie Doll Anatomy: The actress playing Trash (Linnea Quigley) was wearing a prosthetic crotch cover, the result of meddling executives wishing to avoid an "X" Rating.
+- Barbie Doll Anatomy: While doing Trash's nude scenes, Linnea Quigley was wearing a prosthetic crotch cover, the result of meddling executives wishing to avoid an "X" Rating.

 - Based on a Great Big Lie: An in-universe example, as the military insisted that certain elements of "the original story" be changed.

-- Batter Up: Burt decapitates Tarman (The zombie in the page picture) with a baseball bat.
+- Batter Up!: Burt decapitates the Tarman with a baseball bat.

 - Beauty Is Never Tarnished: When Trash resurfaces as a naked zombie near the end of the first film, having been (theoretically) eaten by a bunch of zombified old men... one can't help but notice a distinct lack of bite marks.

-- Remember that the zombies here are only interested in her brain, and so she should only have head wounds..
+- Remember that the zombies here are only interested in her brain, and so she should only have head wounds, which could be hidden under her thick (but short) red hair.

 - Berserk Button: Tarman does not like having his meals interrupted, nor does Suicide like being called spooky.

 - Black Dude Dies First: Averted.
-Spider, the only black member of the crew, is among the last to die at the end of the film.
+Spider, the only black member of the crew, is among the last to die at the end of the film And then only because it's a Downer Ending where everyone dies.
+Word of God says it's a Mythology Gag to Night of the Living Dead.

 - Bottomless Magazines: Averted.
 Ernie's Walther P38 holds 8 rounds in the magazine and 1 round in the chamber.
 He fires three shots at the zombie by the ambulance, then four more at the horde trying to break through the front of the mortuary.
 Later he's seen trying to reload it once all the windows have been boarded up.